 The Development Studies PhD Programme is one of those offered by the University of the Basque Country/Euskal Herriko Unibertsitatea (UPV/EHU).
-It is run by the Hegoa Institute and the departments of Applied Economics I, Applied Economics IV, Sociology, Sociology II, Company Law, and the Gezki Institute.
+It is run by the Hegoa Institute and the departments of Applied Economics, Sociology and Social Work, Company Law, and the Gezki Institute.
 It holds the "Mention towards Excellence" awarded by the Spanish Ministry of Education.

 Aimed at: People interested in furthering their academic education and specialising in the field of Development Studies.